 The SR-22 is a symbol of freedom, but it comes with a price.
-For those required to obtain an SR-22 insurance certificate, understanding the associated fee can be essential for budgeting and planning purposes.
+For those required to obtain an SR-22 insurance certificate from our insurance agents, understanding the associated fee can be essential for budgeting and planning purposes.
 Let’s take a look at what you need to know about any fees related to obtaining an SR-22.

 First, there may be additional costs depending on your specific situation.
 Many states require that drivers pay a one-time fee before their mandatory insurance period begins.
 This varies from state to state and from insurer to insurer so it’s important that you check with both prior to beginning the process of getting your SR-22 certificate.

 Finally, it’s wise to make sure that you understand all fees associated with obtaining and maintaining an SR-22 policy over time since they can potentially add up quickly if not monitored carefully.
-Knowing these details ahead of time ensures that no surprises occur further down the road and allows individuals who must have this type of insurance stay prepared financially throughout their period of time under such coverage.
+Knowing these details ahead of time ensures that no surprises occur further down the road and allows individuals who must have this type of insurance and don’t necessarily have a clean driving record stay prepared financially throughout their period of time under such coverage.